remix-run/react-router/docs/guides/deferred.md

 It's all trade-offs, and what's neat about the API design is that it's well suited for you to do easy experimentation to see which trade-offs lead to better results for your real-world key indicators.

-### When does the fallbackElement render?
+### When does the `<Suspense/>` fallback render?

-The `<Deferred />` `fallbackElement` prop only renders on the initial render of the `<Deferred />` component.
-It will not render the fallback if props change.
+The `<Await />` component will only throw the promise up the `<Suspense>` boundary on the initial render of the `<Await />` component with an unsettled promise.
+It will not re-render the fallback if props change.
 Effectively, this means that you will not get a fallback rendered when a user submits a form and loader data is revalidated and you will not get a fallback rendered when the user navigates to the same route with different params (in the context of our above example, if the user selects from a list of packages on the left to find their location on the right).

 This may feel counter-intuitive at first, but stay with us, we really thought this through and it's important that it works this way.
 Let's imagine a world without the deferred API.
 For those scenarios you're probably going to want to implement Optimistic UI for form submissions/revalidation and some Pending UI for sibling route navigations.